 You can find out about other products that were usually sold with PPI, on the previous page.

-If you don’t have any paperwork or statements, the next page explains how to ask a provider if you had PPI.
+If you don’t know if you have been mis-sold PPI, the next page explains how to ask a provider if you had PPI.

 Product names to look for